Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 counted here added the dependency and therefore required installing a local copy of the tool, even though system tools were available.
 Furthermore, some packages explicitly rely on helper Python modules that are installed as part of these packages.
+Note that the number is two and a half times higher than the use of `scikit-build`, indicating custom CMake handlers.

 82 packages used `pytest-runner` to provide a test command via PyTest.
 71 packages used `pbr` extensions to setuptools.
 As noted in table 1,